-Administrative and Regular Part-time Employees shall be granted 32 hours of sick leave on an annual basis beginning on the first anniversary of the date of hire.
-During the first twelve months of employment an employee shall be granted 8 hours of sick leave per quarter.
-Unused sick leave may not be carried over to the next year.
+Regular employees shall be granted 40 hours of sick leave on an annual basis beginning on the first anniversary of the date of hire.
+During the first twelve months of employment an employee shall be granted 10 hours of sick leave per quarter.
+Unused sick leave may be carried over to the next year.
+Use of sick leave is limited to 72 hours per calendar year.
 No compensation shall be issued on unused sick leave.
+Additionally, employees shall not be required to search for or secure a replacement worker as a condition for using earned sick time.